chriskiehl/Gooey/CONTRIBUTING.md

 * Make sure it works on both Python 2.7 and Python 3.x (this is often overlooked!)
 * Backwards compatibility must be honored

+**When to PEP8:**

+The vast majority of Gooey's code does _not_ follow PEP8.
+This is because the vast majority of Gooey's code is build on top of WxPython code, which does not follow PEP8.
+Everything in Gooey's core honors the general camelCase style used throughout Wx.

+The exception to this rule is for everything in the `python_bindings/` package.
+This package holds the public API for Gooey, and thus honors PEP8.
+So the general rule is that if you're making a change to the public bindings: use PEP8.
+For all other internal Gooey code, honor the house style you find.

 ## Pull Request Process